 U.C.A.
-Section 53E-3-515 requires the Utah State Board of Education to report annually on this program describing how many local education agencies and how many students are participating in the pilot program.
+Section 53E-3-515 requires the Utah State Board of Education to report annually on this program by noting how many local education agencies and how many students are participating in the pilot program.

-This program is funded through a tax established in Senate Bill 264, Outdoor Recreation Grant Program (2017 General Session).
+This program is funded through a tax established by Senate Bill 264, Outdoor Recreation Grant Program.
 The bill took effect on January 1, 2018.
-For the 2021-2021 school year, 21-22, the total number of LEAs participating in Hosp & Tourism pathways is 15 LEAs (27 high schools).
-The total number of students = 1078.
+For the 2022-2023 school year, the total number of LEAs participating in Hospitality & Tourism pathways is 17, which represents 32 high schools.
+The total number of students participating in this pathway in school year 2022-2023 is 1,270.